 Selling your home is an exciting time — and sometimes stressful with so many things to think about while trying to manage your home and work life at the same time.
 One thing that is often overlooked is the importance of the buyers’ final walkthrough.
 After all, it seems like an inconsequential detail.
 Many sellers and buyers have learned otherwise.
 It can lead to problems, re-negotiations and delays.
 In extreme cases, it can be a deal breaker.
 Any of this adds unexpected stress, chaos and disappointment for all parties.

 As the seller, you’ve been through all the stages of selling a home: the decision to sell, finding a realtor, pricing, preparing and staging your home, accommodating showings, and considering offers and making counteroffers.
 Now it’s time to look forward to moving, attending the closing and starting your new beginnings in another location.
-These 6 steps will help you over that last hurdle: the final walkthrough.
-Let’s walk through it.

 In your Purchase Agreement, you may have agreed upon certain repairs that must be completed before the closing.
 Be sure to look at that list and schedule all repairs with plenty of time for completion.
 Waiting until the last minute is not a good idea.
 Save a copy of the receipts for the buyers.
 They’ll be thrilled that all the work is done and that they have documented proof.

 Once you have agreed with the buyers on which appliances and fixtures stay with the house as part of the deal, refer to your list to be sure you don’t remove something that should transfer to the new owners.
 This can create frustration for the buyer and more work for you as you later scramble to get those things back in place.
 If this is found during the final walkthrough, it can cause delays in your closing.